Introduction

 Currently, the oil industry is at an inflection point.
 The macro processes that make it up, from extraction to marketing, are being re-examined under the lens of sustainability and energy efficiency.
 This industry, traditionally linked to the development of the global economy, must adapt to a world increasingly oriented towards reducing environmental impact, optimizing its efficiency to contribute to the transition towards cleaner energy sources.

 The macro processes of the oil industry and its influence on the transformation of the energy sector towards a more sustainable future are very relevant in the formation of a more responsible energy panorama.
-This transformation, gradual and meticulously planned, must be guided by the emergence of new technologies, innovation, digitalization, among others.
+This transformation, gradual and meticulously planned, must be guided by the emergence of new technologies, innovation, and digitalization, among others.
 These elements are fundamental to aligning the oil industry with global sustainability goals, while ensuring its importance in the global economy.

 Macro processes of the oil industry

 The oil & gas industry is a significant component of the global economy, encompassing a series of interconnected processes known as macro processes.
-These are divided into three main stages: Upstream, midstream and downstream.
+These are divided into three main stages: Upstream, midstream, and downstream.
 Each one is described below:

-• Upstream: It is the phase that includes the exploration, drilling and extraction processes.
-It is related to the search for oil fields or natural gas reserves, the drilling of exploratory wells and the operation of wells that recover and bring crude oil or natural gas to the surface.
+- Upstream: It is the phase that includes the exploration, drilling and extraction processes.
+It is related to the search for oil fields or natural gas reserves, the drilling of exploratory wells, and the operation of wells that recover and bring crude oil or natural gas to the surface.
 It is the beginning of the value chain, where natural resources are identified and extracted.

-• Midstream: This phase involves the transportation, storage and initial processing of crude oil and natural gas.
+- Midstream: This phase involves the transportation, storage and initial processing of crude oil and natural gas.
 This stage acts as a bridge between the upstream and the downstream.
 It is responsible for ensuring that extracted resources are transported safely and efficiently to refineries or processing plants.

 Each of these macro processes is important for the operational efficiency and profitability of this industrial sector, being intrinsically interconnected in terms of product flow and coordination of operations.